vitillo/yampl/README.md

 ```

 ###Multithreaded Client-Server
-The following is a similar example to the above one but this time in a multithreaded environment.
+The following is a similar example to the above one but this time in a multithreaded environment (C++11).

 ```c++